mialkin/docs/csharp/concurrency/asynchronous programming.md

 }
 ```

+The `await` keyword is not limited to working with tasks; it can work with any kind of awaitable that follows a certain pattern.
+As an example, the Base Class Library includes the `ValueTask<T>` type, which reduces memory allocations if the result is commonly synchronous; for example, if the result can be read from an in-memory cache. `ValueTask<T>` is not directly convertible to `Task<T>`, but it does follow the awaitable pattern, so you can directly `await` it.
+There are other examples, and you can build your own, but most of the time `await` will take a Task or `Task<TResult>`.

+There are two basic ways to create a `Task` instance.
+Some tasks represent actual code that a CPU has to execute; these computational tasks should be created by calling `Task.Run` (or `TaskFactory.StartNew` if you need them to run on a particular scheduler).
+Other tasks represent a notification; these kinds of event-based tasks are created by `TaskCompletionSource<TResult>` (or one of its shortcuts).
+Most I/O tasks use `TaskCompletionSource<TResult>`.

 ## Deadlock

-There’s one other important guideline when it comes to methods: once you start using `async`, it’s best to allow it to grow through your code.
+There's one other important guideline when it comes to methods: once you start using `async`, it's best to allow it to grow through your code.
 If you call an `async` method, you should (eventually) the task it returns.
 Resist the temptation to call `Task.Wait`, `Task<TResult>.Result`, or `GetAwaiter().GetResult()`; doing so could cause a deadlock.
 Consider the following method:

 ```csharp
 async Task WaitAsync()